- Hoops Rumors

 - Shuck and Souza are good Triple-A hitters who might be able to help right away.
 Of the two, Souza would likely cost more, since he’s still only 25 and had a strong offensive track record before this season.

 A look back at the original reporting and analysis found on MLBTR the last seven days:

-- Brad Johnson asked MLBTR readers who will be the first starting pitcher traded.
-Nearly 31% of you see the Cubs dealing Jason Hammel before his teammate Jeff Samardzija (17%) and before the Rays part with David Price (24%).
+- Brad Johnson asked MLBTR readers which All-Stars will be traded.
+Nearly one-third of you see the Rays dealing David Price this summer.